datastax/dsbulk/manual/settings.md

 Valid values are: `ANY`, `LOCAL_ONE`, `ONE`, `TWO`, `THREE`, `LOCAL_QUORUM`, `QUORUM`, `EACH_QUORUM`, `ALL`.

+Note: on Cloud deployments, the only accepted consistency level when writing is `LOCAL_QUORUM`.
+Therefore, the default value is `LOCAL_ONE`, except when loding in Cloud deployments, in which case the default is changed to `LOCAL_QUORUM`.

 Default: **"LOCAL_ONE"**.

 #### -localDc,--driver.policy.lbp.localDc _&lt;string&gt;_

 The datacenter name (commonly dc1, dc2, etc.) local to the machine on which dsbulk is running, so that requests are sent to nodes in the local datacenter whenever possible.

+This setting is ignored if `driver.cloud.secureConnectBundle` is provided, since this information is part of the bundle's data.

 Default: **null**.